Photojournalism student enjoys success-filled couple of weeks

 • Finishing first and second in the Multimedia category of the RIT chapter of the National Press Photographers Association’s 16th annual “What We Do” photojournalism competition.
 Hessert also was recognized as one of the honorable mentions in the category.

-• Her photo essay, “The Chris Percent,” which ran in RIT’s Reporter Magazine, winning first place in Feature Photography in the Society of Professional Journalists' Region 1 Mark of Excellence Awards.
-Here is the video version of “The Chris Percent,” a story that follows 21-year-old Christopher Clemens’ recovery after being hit by two cars, leading to him suffering brain damage and 16 breaks in his body.
+• Her photo essay, “The Chris Percentile,” which ran in RIT’s Reporter Magazine, winning first place in Feature Photography in the Society of Professional Journalists' Region 1 Mark of Excellence Awards.
+Here is the video version of “The Chris Percentile,” a story that follows 21-year-old Christopher Clemens’ recovery after being hit by two cars, leading to him suffering brain damage and 16 breaks in his body.

 In the photo on the left, Chris’ mom, Sarah Clemens, reacts to her son mouthing “Good morning” at Strong Memorial Hospital on March 3, 2016.
 When Chris was hit by two cars on Feb.
 13, 2016, he suffered a diffused axonal injury in his brain and was in a coma until March 2.
 He is part of the 10 percent of DAI patients who wake up.